olywoolsey/Notes/Frml Lang&Finite Automata/Closure.md

 # Closure properties of regular languages

 The concept of closure is a concept that appears across mathematics and computer science.
 A set $A$ is **closed** with respect to some operation if when the operation is applied to one or more element of $A$ the result is also an element of $A$.
-This should not be unfamiliar from arithmetics, the integers $\mathbb{Z}$ are closed with respect to addition ($+$).
+This should not be unfamiliar from arithmetic, the integers $\mathbb{Z}$ are closed with respect to addition ($+$).

 We will show that the set of Regular languages are closed a number of operations.
 These operations are chosen because we will use them later in the modules.